opsabarsec/devops-capstone-project/README.md

 As for the other exercises in the previous certification modules, all has been completed using VSCode running on a virtual machine.

-Tasks were designed for 3 springs using a KANBAN board that is shared through
+Tasks were designed (course week 1) for 3 springs using a KANBAN board that is shared through

 [ZenHub](https://www.zenhub.com/)